GStreamer/gstreamer/markdown/design/caps.md

 # Caps

 Caps are lightweight refcounted objects describing media types.
-They are composed of an array of GstStructures plus, optionally, a GstCapsFeatures set for the GstStructure.
+They are composed of an array of `GstStructure` plus, optionally, a `GstCapsFeatures` set for the `GstStructure`.

-Caps are exposed on GstPadTemplates to describe all possible types a given pad can handle.
+Caps are exposed on `GstPadTemplates` to describe all possible types a given pad can handle.
 They are also stored in the registry along with a description of the element.